vstehle/SCT_Parser/README.md

 $ ./parser.py --fields 'result,sub set,descr,name,log' ...
 ```

-The csv format can retain the fields order.
+The csv format and printing to stdout can retain the fields order.

 ### Collapsing duplicates